Mediators set May 15 deadline to sign Mali peace deal

 International frustration with the separatists’ refusal to sign the deal has grown amid concerns that Malian President Ibrahim Boubacar Keita’s government has little room to offer further concessions.

-Diplomats are concerned that any further concessions would embolden Tuaregs in neighbouring Niger and Algeria.
+Diplomats are concerned that any further concessions would embolden Tuaregs in neighboring Niger and Algeria.
 A U.N.
 Security Council statement last week evoked the possibility of sanctions against those blocking a deal.

 But with young militants in the Tuareg stronghold of Kidal in Mali’s far north also unwilling to compromise - and calling on their leaders not to sign - a solution to the impasse appears remote.